saltstack/salt/doc/topics/pillar/index.rst

 The Salt Master server maintains a :conf_master:`pillar_roots` setup that matches the structure of the :conf_master:`file_roots` used in the Salt file server.
-Like :conf_master:`file_roots`, the :conf_master:`pillar_roots` option mapps environments to directories.
+Like :conf_master:`file_roots`, the :conf_master:`pillar_roots` option maps environments to directories.
 The pillar data is then mapped to minions based on matchers in a top file which is laid out in the same way as the state top file.
 Salt pillars can use the same matcher types as the standard :ref:`top file <states-top>`.